Extending OX Group's AI leadership to the front line: 24/7 automated service for every region.

 Adding a new region adds a Retell minute allocation, not a CSR hire.

-Consistent caller experience globally
+Consistent caller experience in every region

 Scale without hiring